Owen Tromans

 Owen Tromans is a British musician and writer.
 He played with the group San Lorenzo and now records under his own name.
-Tromans has recorded several albums and two EPs since 2001.
+Tromans has recorded several albums and EPs since 2001.
+He is the co-founder of the Weird Walk project.

-Tromans plays in the improv guitar duo Delphic Vapours with author and musician Seb Hunter, and has collaborated with Savaging Spires to release music under the name Candles.
+Tromans played in the improv guitar duo Delphic Vapours with author and musician Seb Hunter, and has collaborated with Savaging Spires to release music under the name Candles.